 Step 2: The Playoff Setup

 The playoff turns into a 4 week, 16 team tournament.
-Because some teams will be playing up to 4 extra games, its neccassary to cut the regular season by a game or two.
-So with our plan put in place, schools at most (National Championship game) would be playing 15 games.
+Because some teams will be playing up to 4 extra games, it’s neccassary to cut the regular season by a game or two.
+So with this plan in place, schools at most (National Championship game) would be playing 15 games.

 Step 3: The Conference Champions

 There are currently 10 FBS football conferences.
-Conference champions would automatically receive a bid (just as in basketball).
-So 10, undisputed spots would be decided without any argument.
+Conference champions would automatically receive a bid (similar to basketball).
+So ten undisputed spots would be decided without any argument.